 We were told to take our time.
 We were told to go home and grab a bag of clothes because we would likely be staying a couple days and then come home.
 We were told don’t rush…you will not beat us there.
 We will be with him the entire way, until he is admitted and in his room.
 We will call as soon as we arrive to give you an update.

 My phone rang… before we even arrived home.
 Mrs Amesbury this is Theresa the AreoMed flight medic…Jase did well we did not have to intubate on the flight.
 His stats stayed pretty consistent throughout the flight.
 He is currently in room 806.
 Take your time, he is in great hands.

 The next few hours were a blur.
 I felt like I couldn’t move fast enough to get to him.
 The weather reminded me of the weather we have today.
 Heavy winds, poor visibility, and snow covered roads.
 Hours and hours went by … not knowing what was going on or who was taking care of my son.
 My son that was probably very scared and wanted him mom and dad to comfort him.

 Hours later we arrived at the hospital and took the elevator to the 8th floor…not knowing what we would walk into.
 This….this is what I saw.
 A very tired little boy.
 A boy that was hooked up to even more machines and alarms.
 But for this moment he was resting.
 I only wish this peacefulness would have lasted longer…instead of what happened in the next hours.

 Today we continue to witness a true miracle

 Today Jase had his final IV pulled from his hand.
 This IV has been in since January 31st.
 He had all the leads removed from his chest.
 The only tube that is still present is his NG tube for feeding.
-Today they discontinued continuous feedings thru his NG.
-Instead they are doing scheduled feedings (every 6 hours) he receives formula.
-By 7:00 am tomorrow morning he should be at his goal feedings.
+Today they discontinued continuous feedings through his NG.
+Instead they are doing scheduled feedings (every 6 hours) he recieves formula.
+By 7.00am tomorrow morning he should be at his goal feedings.